District Legislator (Party, Representing):

 Contact me by e-mail: email@example.com

 Debbie Drawe was appointed to the Monroe County Legislature in August of 2009 and was elected in November 2009 to finish the two-year term.
 In November of 2011 she was re-elected to a four year term.
 Legislator Drawe represents the 9th Legislative District, which includes most of the town of Penfield.
-Debbie serves as Chairwoman of the Human Services Committee and Vice Chair of the Recreation and Education Committee.
+Debbie is currently an Assistant Majority Leader, and she serves on the Ways and Means Committee, the Human Services Committee and the Transportation Committee.

 Debbie served as a member of the Penfield Town Board from 2006 – 2009 where she chaired the Public Works Committee and was the liaison to the Conservation Board, Fire Districts, Historic Preservation Board, Penfield School Districts and Huntington Meadows residents.